UPDATE ON SWAP MEET JUSTICE Citizenship Fair/JUSTICIA TIANGUERA Feria de Ciudadanía

 By choosing to attend this event, you are committing to participate nonviolently and in accordance with the law, to work to de-escalate confrontations with others, and to obey the orders of authorized event marshals and of law enforcement.
 You also acknowledge that you are solely responsible for any injury or damage to your person or property resulting from or occurring during this event and that you release all event sponsors and organizers (and their officers, directors, employees, and agents) from any liability for that injury or damage.

+In Spanish-speaking countries, “notarios” are skilled lawyers who specialize in tax and immigration issues.
+Not so here.
+Our “notaries” are just supposed to verify identities.
+But many unscrupulous people use the confusion between the English and Spanish words to peddle unlawful legal services.
+Not only can people lose a lot of money, but they could also lose their path to citizenship and be deported.
 Share this link for the online version of the FTC’s great booklet on the dangers of using notarios in the U.S. for any kind of immigration service.
 (Shown below is the cover.
 These great booklets can be ordered for free in large quantities from www.ftc.gov/fotonovela)